itoss-ar/itoss.ar/docs/documents/03-User tasks/Management/Monitors/fields.md

 |`action.secsBetweenNowAnd('date_time_field', 'date format')`| Returns seconds between now and date_time_field being passed. | None |<ul><li>Date string</li><li>Format</li></ul> |`if (action.secsBetweenNowAnd(typejob.fields.STRTDATE + typejob.fields.STRTTIME, 'yyyyMMddHHmmss')> 86400){countJobsRuntime1d++;}`|
 |`action.notifyTo('ct list attribute with receivers', 'message',toolId)`| Sends a mail to the selected receivers.
 If tool ID was set, the mail will have the tool output attached. | None |<ul><li>Date string</li><li>Format</li><li>(Optional) Tool ID: ID of the tool to be executed.</li></ul> |`action.notifyTo(ct.getAttribute('NotifyTo'),'ITOSS notification - '+ct.ctName +' - '+ct.ctType +' - '+ action.monitor.monitorName +' - '+ action.ruleEvaluated.getDescription());`|
 |`action.sendNotification({'receiver',...},'message')`| Sends a notification to the dashboard of the user whose tennant is same as CT, or to selected receivers, if receivers were sent. | None | <ul><li>Receivers: the reciever of the message (possible values are MANAGER,SUPPORTUSER,WORKGROUP and CONTACT)</li><li>Text: message string.</li></ul>|`action.sendNotification({'MANAGER','SUPPORTUSER','WORKGROUP'},'Ct is down.');`|

+Within action there is a couple of field + method to be accessed as well:

+- `.ruleEvaluated.getDescription()` (Text): Name of the rule being evaluated.

+### `.monitor`

+Monitor configuration data.
+Has the following sub fields:

+- `.monitorName`: Name of the monitor.
+- `.metricName`: Name of the metric.
+- `.profileName`: Name of the management profile.